 Important Pricing: Enjoy zero percent APR on purchases and balance transfers for 15 months.
 After that, the regular APR is 15.24 to 26.24.

 In case you missed the news, Amazon acquired Whole Foods in early 2017.
 Not long after that, Amazon added Whole Foods purchases to its Prime Rewards Visa, which is available only to Amazon Prime members.
 With the Amazon Prime Rewards Visa, you’ll earn five percent back on Whole Foods Market and Amazon.com purchases – with no cap.
 On top of that, you’ll earn two percent back at restaurants, gas stations and drugstores, and one percent back on everything else.

 If Prime Pantry is available in your area, use your Amazon Prime Rewards Visa to earn five percent cash back on those purchases.

 New cardholders get a $70 Amazon.com gift card upon approval, with no wait times and no minimum spending requirement.
 You can redeem your rewards in any amount on eligible purchases at Amazon.com.
 You can also redeem for points, for a minimum of 2,000 points.

 Important Pricing: There’s no annual fee for the Amazon Prime Rewards Visa, but you must have a Prime membership which is currently $119.
 The APR for purchases and balance transfers is 16.24 to 24.24 percent.

-The Bank of America Cash Rewards Credit Card has a tiered rewards program that pays higher rewards on your first $2,500 in combined grocery, gas and wholesale club purchases each year.
+The Bank of America Cash Rewards Credit Card has a tiered rewards program that pays higher rewards on your first $2,500 in combined grocery, gas and wholesale club purchases each quarter.
 Grocery and wholesale club purchases earn two percent back while gas purchases earn three percent.
 All your other purchases earn one percent cash back.